U.S. Judge Carlton Reeves ’89 To Receive Jefferson Medal in Law

 U.S. Judge Carlton W. Reeves, a 1989 graduate of the University of Virginia School of Law, has been named this year’s recipient of the Thomas Jefferson Foundation Medal in Law.

 Sponsored jointly by UVA and the Thomas Jefferson Foundation, the nonprofit organization that owns and operates Monticello, the Thomas Jefferson Foundation Medals are awarded each year to recognize the achievements of those who embrace endeavors in which Jefferson — author of the Declaration of Independence, third U.S. president and founder of the University of Virginia — excelled and held in high regard.
-The law medal, and its counterparts in architecture, civil leadership and global innovation, are UVA’s highest external honors.
+The law medal, and its counterparts in architecture, citizen leadership and global innovation, are UVA’s highest external honors.

 “Judge Reeves is an exemplary public servant whose decisions have reached well beyond his seat in Mississippi,” Dean Risa Goluboff said.
 “His opinions elucidate the law through powerful reasoning and a deep humanity that gets to the heart of the issues at stake.”

 The judge will give a talk to mark the occasion on April 11 at 2:15 p.m. in Caplin Auditorium.

 Reeves has served for almost a decade on the U.S. District Court for the Southern District of Mississippi, where he has ruled in a number of important cases, including those involving equality and civil rights.

 He was nominated to the post in 2010 by President Barack Obama, becoming the second African-American appointed to a federal judgeship in the state.

 “I knew being a judge would be the best thing to create a greater good in Mississippi,” Reeves told UVA Lawyer in 2017.
 “It’s not about creating new rights.
 It’s about breathing new life into the Constitution that we have sworn to uphold.”